Victim (1961 film)

-Victim is a 1961 British neo noir suspense film directed by Basil Dearden and starring Dirk Bogarde and Sylvia Syms.
-It premiered in the UK on 31 August 1961 and in the US the following February.
-On its release in the United Kingdom, it proved highly controversial to the British Board of Film Censors, and in the U.S. it was refused a seal of approval from the American Motion Picture Production Code.
-Despite this the film received acclaim and is now regarded as a British classic, as well as having been credited for liberalizing attitudes towards homosexuality in Great Britain.
+Victim is a 1961 British neo-noir suspense film directed by Basil Dearden and starring Dirk Bogarde and Sylvia Syms.
+The first British film to explicitly name homosexuality and deal with it sympathetically, it premiered in the UK on 31 August 1961 and in the US the following February.

+On its release in the United Kingdom, the film proved highly controversial to the British Board of Film Censors, and in the US it was refused a seal of approval from the American Motion Picture Production Code.
+Despite this, it received acclaim and is now regarded as a British classic, and it has been credited with liberalising attitudes towards homosexuality in Great Britain.

 Plot

-A successful barrister, Melville Farr, has a thriving London practice.
-He is on course to become a Queen's Counsel and people are already talking of him being appointed a judge.
-He is apparently happily married to his wife, Laura.

-Farr is approached by Jack "Boy" Barrett, a young working class gay man with whom Farr has a romantic friendship.
-Farr rebuffs the approach, thinking Barrett wants to blackmail him about their relationship.
-In fact, Barrett has been trying to reach Farr to appeal to him for help because he has fallen prey to blackmailers who have a picture of Farr and Barrett in a vehicle together, in which Barrett is crying with Farr's arm around him.
-Barrett has stolen £2,300 (£ today) from his employers to pay the blackmail, is being pursued by the police, and needs Farr's financial assistance to flee the country.
-After Farr intentionally avoids him, Barrett is picked up by the police, who discover why he was being blackmailed.
-Knowing it will be only a matter of time before he is forced to reveal the details of the blackmail scheme and Farr's role, Barrett hangs himself in a police cell.
+Melville Farr is a successful barrister with a thriving London practice.
+He is on course to become a Queen's Counsel, and people are already talking of him being appointed a judge.
+One day, Farr receives a call from Jack "Boy" Barrett, a young working-class gay man with whom he previously had a romantic friendship.
+Farr, who is apparently happily married to Laura, assumes Barrett wants to blackmail him about their relationship, so he does not listen and tells Barrett not to call him again.
+In reality, however, Barrett has been trying to reach Farr to appeal for help, because he has fallen prey to blackmailers who have a picture of Farr and Barrett in a vehicle together.
+The image is somewhat compromising, as Barrett is crying and Farr's arm is around him, so Barrett stole £2,300 (£ today) from his employers to pay the blackmail, but he has been found out and now the police are pursuing him, so he needs financial assistance to flee the country.
+After managing to borrow £20 from a friend, Barrett is picked up by the police, who quickly deduce that he is being blackmailed, and even make a connection to Farr when they recover a scrapbook of articles that Barrett was unable to successfully destroy before his capture.
+Knowing it will only be a matter of time before he is forced to reveal the details of the blackmail scheme and Farr's role, Barrett hangs himself in a police cell.

-Learning the truth about Barrett, Farr takes on the blackmail ring and recruits a friend of Barrett to identify others the blackmailers may be targeting.
-The friend identifies a barber who is being blackmailed, but the barber refuses to identify his tormentors.
-When one of the blackmailers visits the barber and begins to destroy his shop, he suffers a heart attack.
-Near death, he calls Farr's house and leaves a mumbled message that names another victim of the blackmailers.
+After learning the truth about how Barrett had tried to protect him, Farr decides to take on the blackmail ring, recruiting Eddy, Barrett's friend and roommate, to identify others whom the blackmailers may be targeting.
+Eddy directs Farr to Henry, a hairdresser, but Henry refuses to identify his tormentors to Farr.
+When one of the blackmailers, a young man who goes by the name of "Sandy", visits Henry's salon and begins to destroy it, Henry suffers a heart attack.
+Just before dying, he calls Farr's house and leaves a mumbled message that names another victim of the blackmailers.